foxlet/macOS-Simple-KVM/guide-networking.md

 ## Using /etc/network/interfaces

-It is possible to create the bridge and tun/tap interfaces using adding the following lines to `/etc/network/interfaces`.
+It is possible to create the bridge and tun/tap interfaces by adding the following lines to `/etc/network/interfaces`.
 Replace `DEVICENAME` with your ethernet card's device name, and `MYUSERNAME` with the user that is starting the VM.

 ```
 auto br0